stated-tech/Grants-Program/applications/root.md

 #### Phase 1: Draft Creation / Writing Part

 Phase 1 has an Optimistic quorum.
+Instead of validating decisions, they can put their veto on people's views.
+Once quorum is reached, the corresponding subject or alternative is canceled.

 #### User Story 1